5 Tips for Hotels’ Effective Reputation Management

-Properties may see themselves in one or more of these cases when they manage the online reviews.
+Properties may see themselves in one or more of these cases when they manage their online reviews.

-- Silent to what people say about your place.
-This group of hotels do not respond and react to guest reviews on third-party review websites such as Trip Advisor, Booking.com, Google, ect., or even on their own channels like website or Facebook, Instagram.
+Silent to what people say about your place.
+This group of hotels do not respond and react to guest reviews on third-party review websites such as Trip Advisor, Booking.com, Google, etc., or even on their own channels like website or Facebook, Instagram.

-- Respond in the last-minute.
+Respond at the last minute.
 Guests leave the question on online platforms when they want to know more about services and receive the response after a few weeks or even months.
-If you are one of those guests, do you feel upset?
+If you are one of those guests, would you feel upset?
 Guests will interpret your unresponsiveness as a lack of interest in receiving questions & feedback, and these practices certainly do not reflect the core values of the hospitality industry.

-Hotels tend to avoid answering bad reviews and no response will lead to the damage of the brand because the reviewers may interpret you as having no effort to fix the problem.
+Hotels tend to avoid answering bad reviews and no response will lead to damage to the brand because the reviewers may interpret you as making no effort to fix the problem.
 So, instead of keeping silent, hotels need to be proactive in responding when customers report their bad experiences online.
-The best way is following them up with an apology and promising them to make amendments in the service.
+The best way is to follow them up with an apology and promise to make amendments in the service.
 This makes the customers happy and also puts your hotel in a good position.

 3. Not asking for guest reviews

-Many hotels do miss out this point.
+Many hotels do miss this important point.
 Most of the guests are not going to give reviews about your hotel.
-You have to pursue them to provide you with feedback on Tripadvisor and other online review websites.
+You have to pursue and encourage them to provide you with feedback on Tripadvisor and other online review websites.

 5 Tips for Hotels’ Effective Reputation Management